realsetvin/DynexSDK/README.md

 **Quantum Neural Networks (QNN):** QNNs are quantum counterparts of classical neural networks.
 They leverage quantum principles, such as quantum superposition and entanglement, to process and manipulate data.
 QNNs hold the potential to learn complex patterns and perform tasks like classification and regression, benefiting from quantum parallelism.

 **Quantum K-Means Clustering:** Quantum K-means is a quantum-inspired variant of the classical K-means clustering algorithm.
 It uses quantum algorithms to accelerate the clustering process by exploring multiple solutions simultaneously.
-Quantum K-means has the potential to speed up clustering tasks for large-scale datasets.
+Quantum K-means have the potential to speed up clustering tasks for large-scale datasets.

-**Quantum Boltzmann Machines (QBMs):** QBMs are quantum analogues of classical Boltzmann Machines, which are generative models used for unsupervised learning.
+**Quantum Boltzmann Machines (QBMs):** QBMs are quantum analogs of classical Boltzmann Machines, which are generative models used for unsupervised learning.
 QBMs employ quantum annealing to sample from a probability distribution and learn patterns and structures in the data.

 **Quantum Support Vector Regression (QSVR):** QSVR extends the concept of QSVM to regression tasks.
 It uses quantum computing techniques to perform regression analysis, potentially offering advantages in terms of efficiency and accuracy over classical regression algorithms.

-Here are some example of these algorithms implemented on the Dynex Platform:
+Here are some examples of these algorithms implemented on the Dynex Platform:

 - [Example: Quantum-Support-Vector-Machine Implementation on Dynex](https://github.com/dynexcoin/DynexSDK/blob/main/example_support_vector_machine.ipynb)
 - [Example: Quantum-Boltzmann-Machine Implementation on Dynex](https://github.com/dynexcoin/DynexSDK/blob/main/example_quantum_boltzmann_machine_QBM.ipynb)